Zakari cluster princes cut engagement ring with Twilight diamond wedding ring | Lisa Robin

 Shown here: The Casey Hidden Halo Sapphire Ring with the Macey Diamond Wedding ring and The Hadley engagement ring with Marla wedding ring.

-1. Engagement ring selection or design
+1. Engagement ring selection—whether classic, unique engagement rings, or custom.

 Traditionally, the wedding band is worn closest to the heart, followed by the engagement ring.
 But there are no hard rules—many couples reverse the order, wear them on different hands, or stack with intention for personal style.